tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### ProcessMode
-We want the 2D level to be inactive until we "enter" it, how do we do that?
+We want the 2D level to be inactive until we "enter" it.
+How do we do that?
 Each node that inherits from `Node` (which is basically every node there is) has a property of `Mode` in the `Process` category.
-This determines if the node runs the `_process()` and `_physics_process()` function every frame.
-For example, when you disable a `CharacterBody2D` it will stop moving and processing all collisions.
+This determines if the node runs the `_process()` and `_physics_process()` functions every frame.
+For example, when you disable a `CharacterBody2D`, it will stop moving and processing all collisions.

-Here you can see all the modes, that can be set:
+Here you can see all the modes that can be set:

 ![](img/ProcessMode.png)